2017 Kansas City Chiefs season: Week 7: at Oakland Raiders

+The Raiders scored the game-winning touchdown after multiple holding penalties on Kansas City forced several untimed downs after time expired.
+The game would be the Chiefs' last loss in Oakland and last road loss to a division opponent until Week 8 of the 2023 season.

 Week 8: vs. Denver Broncos

 During halftime, Carlos Carson was inducted into the Chiefs Ring of Honor.

 Week 9: at Dallas Cowboys

 This was the last time the Chiefs lost a game by more than 8 points until Super Bowl LV.